semgrep/semgrep-docs/docs/cli-usage.md

 `semgrep` may exit with the following exit codes:

-- `0`: Semgrep ran successfully and found no errors (or did find errors, but the `--error` flag is *not* set)
+- 0: Semgrep ran successfully and found no errors (or did find errors, but the `--error` flag is **not** set).
-- `1`: Semgrep ran successfully and found issues in your code (and the `--error` flag is set)
+- 1: Semgrep ran successfully and found issues in your code (and the `--error` flag is set).
-- `2`: Semgrep failed
+- 2: Semgrep failed.
-- `3`: Semgrep failed to parse a file in the specified language
+- 3: Semgrep failed to parse a file in the specified language.
-- `4`: Semgrep encountered an invalid pattern
+- 4: Semgrep encountered an invalid pattern.
-- `5`: Semgrep config is not valid yaml
+- 5: Semgrep config is not valid YAML.
-- `6`: Rule with `pattern-where-python` found but `--dangerously-allow-arbitrary-code-execution-from-rules` was not set.
+- 6: Rule with `pattern-where-python` found but `--dangerously-allow-arbitrary-code-execution-from-rules` was not set.
 See `--dangerously-allow-arbitrary-code-execution-from-rules`.
 (Note: `pattern-where-python` is no longer supported in Semgrep, so this applies only to legacy Semgrep versions).
-- `7`: At least one rule in config is invalid
+- 7: At least one rule in config is invalid.
-- `8`: Semgrep does not understand specified language
+- 8: Semgrep does not understand specified language.
-- `9`: Semgrep exceeded match timeout.
-See `--timeout`
+- 9: Semgrep exceeded match timeout.
+See `--timeout`.
-- `10`: Semgrep exceeded max memory while matching.
+- 10: Semgrep exceeded maximum memory while matching.
 See `--max-memory`.
-- `11`: Semgrep encountered a lexical error when running rule on a file.
+- 11: Semgrep encountered a lexical error when running rule on a file.

 <MoreHelp />